AustinCodingAcademy/currency-converter/README.md

+### Intro
+The purpose of this project is to get some experience building real life functionality.
+This is a practice that would be given to you by a prospective employer before an interview.
+The intent would be to see if you have the skills necessary to build something realistic that would actually be used in business software.
+They want to see your ability to code before they spend time interviewing you.
+There are no brain teasers or algorithms but it does require a small amount of math and logic thinking.

+### Setup
+Use any approach you want to build this project.
+An online editor, create-react-app or raw React.
+Use React but do not include jQuery in your project.

 ### Instructions

 Create a currency converter that converts a user’s selected base currency and outputs the equivalent money value of the exchange currency using the current day’s rate.